vertexproject/synapse/docs/synapse/deploymentguide.rst

 Decide on a Name
 ================

-Throughout the examples, we will be using ``loop.vertex.link`` as the AHA network name which is also used by default as the common-name (CN) for the CA certificate.
+Throughout the examples, we will be using ``<yournetwork>`` as the AHA network name which is also used as the common-name (CN) for the CA certificate.
 This should be changed to an appropriate network name used by your synapse deployment such as ``syn.acmecorp.com``.
+We will use ``<yournetwork>`` in the following configs to specify locations which should be replaced with your selected AHA network name.
+For a **test** deployment which runs **all** docker containers on one host, you may use ``loop.vertex.link``.

 .. note::
     It is important that you choose a name and stick with it for a given deployment.
 Once we begin generating